Xatenev/dotfiles/README.md

 # x-settings
-Includes all my Settings for developing good stuff
+Includes all my Settings to create the world's best code.